The Complete Guide to Choosing a Salon POS System

 Built for Beauty Businesses

 KwickOS offers appointment scheduling, advanced tip pooling, fingerprint login, loyalty programs, and 24/7 instant support.
 Works on any device.
+Samsung and Google hardware partners.

 - Does it have built-in appointment scheduling and waitlist?